PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Experimental Setting

-\item Functionally, Qwen1.5-7B-Chat is a fine-tuned Chat model specifically designed for interacting with humans, capable of understanding and generating coherent and contextually relevant dialogue, while the others are general Base models.
+\item Functionally, Qwen1.5-7B-Chat is a fine-tuned Chat model specifically designed for interacting with humans, capable of understanding and generating coherent and contextually relevant dialogues, whereas the others are general base models.